cicirello/bibliometrics/README.md

 python -B path/to/utility/bibliometrics.py
 ```

+This utility requires Python 3.
 If `python` on your system is mapped to Python 2, then you will actually need:

 ```Shell
 python3 -B path/to/utility/bibliometrics.py